MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 ## Update an existing credit card or bank account

 > [!NOTE]
->  You don't need the CVV/CVN code to update the details of an existing credit card.
->
 >  You can't change the number on an existing credit card or bank account.
 If for some reason the credit card or bank account number has changed, add it as a new credit card or bank account, pick it as the payment option for your subscription, then remove the existing credit card or bank account.
 >  You must use a credit card issued from the same country as your tenant.